-From the grandeur of the King’s State Rooms, to learning all about Queen Victoria’s time on the throne, and seeing Princess Diana’s stunning dresses, it’s time for a tour of Kensington Palace in London with Viator.
+From the grandeur of the King’s State Rooms, to learning all about Queen Victoria’s time on the throne, and seeing Princess Diana’s stunning dresses, it’s time for a Kensington Palace tour in London with Viator.

 It’s funny, when you live somewhere you often don’t get around to ticking off the big tourist attractions.
 I was 28 when I finally visited the Tower Of London and I’ve still not toured Buckingham Palace or climbed up to the top of Tower Bridge.

-I booked my tickets in advance with Viator (under £20 per person) and spent a few hours exploring both Kensington Palace and the gardens.
+I booked my Kensington Palace tickets in advance with Viator (under £20 per person) and spent a few hours exploring both the palace and the gardens.
 Sadly your ticket won’t gain you entry to William or Harry’s pads (!) but it’s fascinating to see inside the staterooms.
 In fact, the week I visited was the week of the royal wedding, but Nottingham Cottage (Harry and Meghan’s home) was well out of view!

 With over 300 years of royal history to digest, I decided to start my visit at the newest addition – the exhibition of Princess Diana’s dresses.
 Diana: Her Fashion Story showcases some of her most famous outfits.
 I really enjoyed reading about the occasions she wore each outfit for and seeing photos of her looking so effortlessly glamorous.
 She was such a style icon.
 There was so much detail on the gowns, from beautiful beading to elaborate sequins, and of course many of the outfits showcased fashion styles that were long forgotten!

 Some of the original sketches were on the wall, and there were quotes around the exhibition recounting people’s memories of Diana.